2000bera/SQL_tutorial/README.md

 - SQL Tutorial — Retrieval, Manipulation, and Analysis (MySQL & PostgreSQL)

 # <img width="25" height="25" alt="image" src="https://github.com/user-attachments/assets/63687b28-62e0-4a18-b9a7-02efc50dceb5" /> Description:
 - This project is a hands-on tutorial and mini-project that teaches how to retrieve, manipulate, and analyze data using SQL.
 It focuses on practical skills with two popular relational database systems: MySQL and PostgreSQL.
-The tutorial includes real-world task: reporting, aggregation, cleaning, joins, window functions, and indexing.
+The tutorial includes real-world task: reporting, aggregation, cleaning, and joins.

 # <img width="25" height="25" alt="image" src="https://github.com/user-attachments/assets/26780cf3-4554-4e0a-9701-d7c2fe060223" /> Tools Use: